mountaincharlie/project-three-python-minigames/README.md

 Features that could be added to expand and improve the program in the future.

 ### Change Username
-* Main Menu option to change to a different user or enter a new username
+* Main Menu option to change to a different user or enter a new username without restarting the program.

 ### Easy/Medium/Hard modes
-* 3 difficulty levels for each game, with the user asked to choose at the start of the game
+* 3 difficulty levels for each game, with the user asked to choose at the start of each game
 * For the leaderboard scores there could either be a score mulitplier for those that play on a harder difficulty or could be a seperate worksheet for each mode

 ### Hangman Game
 * Using the PyDictionary library to generate a random word
-* Creating the Hangman 'image' with just keyboard characters
+* The Hangman 'image' would be created with just keyboard characters
 * The length of the random word is used to make a string of '_' of the same length which is displayed to the user
 * A list of the full alphabet is displayed to the user and they're prompted to enter a chosen letter
 * The input is validated and the user is prompted for input until it is valid